slowernews/wisdom-tldr/chapters/chapter_appendix.md

 That’s why I wanted to speak to Fred.
 Not because he wrote “The Soup” episode of Seinfeld.
 But because he’s still doing what he loves to do.
 And what he loves to do is constantly changing.

-essentialism vs minimalism

-> *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
-Climb that goddamn mountain.' -- Jack Kerouac*

-A good traveler has no fixed plans and is not intent on arriving. -- Lao Tzu

 tips for great vacations: anticipate, Avoid the 2 big mistakes: Think about your personality and who you’ll be going with.
 And keep the trip between 3 to 6 dThink a little less about getting the most for your buck and more about who you’re going with and what the two of you will really enjoy.
 And how long should your vacation be?
 Research says aim for 3 to 6 days:
 People who schedule their free time are happier: frequency beats intensity

-I take a lot of vacation.
-I find it more enjoyable than working.
 So I set out to build a business with the heuristic of "Maximize Jason's Vacation Time".

 Stage One: Contracting